Table of Contents

 Blue Buffalo Wilderness Rocky Mountain Recipe

-The food contains real meat as the first ingredient, and you can choose from beef, venison, and lamb.
+The high calorie dog food contains real meat as the first ingredient, and you can choose from beef, venison, and lamb.
 All are rich in protein and great for pets that have to gain weight and muscle.

-The food has antioxidants from vegetables and fruits.
-This can also help your hound develop new and shiny fur thanks to the Omega 3 and 6 fatty acids.
+The dog food has antioxidants from vegetables and fruits.
+This can also help your dog develop new and shiny fur thanks to the Omega 3 and 6 fatty acids.

 The minerals and vitamins support your pet’s immune system and help maintain all gained weight.
 It’s also important to note that there isn’t any corn, soy or wheat.

-Though the food is suitable for all breeds, it’s usually only recommended to underweight dogs.
+Though the high calroie dog food is suitable for all breeds, it’s usually only recommended to underweight dogs.
 Because of the high-calorie levels, it’s not recommended to those younger than four weeks.

 - Different sizes and flavors